6.4. Proxmox Plugin Configuration

 /etc/pve/storage.cfg file, with the following content, assuming a three node cluster in this example:

-By now, you should be able to create VMs via Proxmox’s web GUI by selecting "drbdstorage" as storage location.
+By now, you should be able to create VMs via Proxmox’s web GUI by selecting "drbdstorage", or any other of

 NOTE: DRBD supports only the raw disk format at the moment.